senzing-garage/knowledge-base/presentations/developing-with-senzing-using-grpc/sneak-peek.md

 # Sneak Peek of Senzing Playground

-The Senzing Playground is a Docker container that demonstrates
+The Senzing Playground is a Docker container that is used to play with Senzing.

 ## Build